 The agreement requires that the WTC provide administrative, financial, governance, legal, marketing, and information technology services to the Foundation.
 These services include the leasing of WTC employees to the Foundation and the availability of third parties contracted by the WTC to provide services to the Foundation.
-The Foundation reimburses the WTC monthly for such services and for rental space occupied by the foundation.
-In addition, the WTC collects Foundation entry fees from event participants.
-The Foundation's program contribution portion of the Foundation entry fee and individual corporate donations are remitted monthly by the WTC to the Foundation.
+The Foundation reimburses the WTC monthly for such services and for rental space occupied by the Foundation.
+In addition, the WTC collects Foundation community fund entry donations from event participants.
+The Foundation's community fund entry donations are remitted monthly by the WTC to the Foundation.